WHAT IS A HOME INSPECTOR

 As a home seller, it’s in your best interest to make everything on the home inspection checklist accessible quickly and easily.
 Here are a few things you can do to help:

 3. Clean up your basement.
-There should be a clear path down the stairs to your furnace/HVAC unit/water heater, as well as anything else that needs to be inspected.
+Someone should create a clear path down the stairs to inspect the furnace/HVAC unit/water heater and anything else.

 4. Maintain the same level of cleanliness in your attic as you do in your basement.